 Have you ever noticed how nicely tired you feel after a walk on a beach or a swim at the pool?
 Full-body exercise such as swimming in the morning or early afternoon is excellent for making you physically relaxed and ready for sleep at the end of the day.

-Discover 10 great reasons to get outdoors
+10 great reasons to get outdoors

-Breathe deep before sleep
+Breathe deeply before sleep

 Many people find that doing breathing exercises before sleep is a great way to relax both physically and mentally.